paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step7.md

 Now that we've covered `directives`, let's move onto the way IMBOB implements connections.
-Connection are a convention that's evolved iwth in the GraphQL community as a way to describe relationships between objects within a GraphQL API.
+Connection are a convention that's evolved with in the GraphQL community as a way to describe relationships between objects within a GraphQL API.